-work to establish an in- The review of decision making in our assessment and early resolution process will be undertaken by an quality assurance team, external agency as part of the independent research outlined above.
+The review of decision making in our assessment and early resolution process will be undertaken by an external agency as part of the independent research outlined above.

-Our in-house, arms-length quality assurance team has now been established, and it will start to develop and pilot its approach to quality assurance in the coming months, adding value to our existing guality assurance arrangements.
+Our in-house, arms-length quality assurance team has now been established, and it will start to develop and pilot its approach to quality assurance in the coming months, adding value to our existing quality assurance arrangements.